jendave/augmented-reality-foundry/README.md

 ### Install Macros

 Macros for the kit can be found in the `Augmented Reality Macros` compendium.
 Drag and drop any you need into the macro toolbar.
+Macros use the current `Roll Mode` when executed.

 ### Ironsworn/Starforged Tip - Use Custom Folders to add Character Sheet Oracles